Rock cake: In popular culture

-Author Agatha Christie mentions rock cakes in her stories and novels, including Three Blind Mice and The Murder at the Vicarage.
+Author Agatha Christie mentions rock cakes in her stories and novels, including Three Blind Mice.
 Detective Alan Grant is offered rock buns in Josephine Tey's novel The Daughter of Time.

 They are also a common feature in the popular Harry Potter series of books and films.
 For example, Hagrid serves rock cakes to Harry Potter and Ron Weasley at tea in Harry Potter and the Philosopher's Stone.
 Unfortunately, his rock cakes are hard enough to crack their teeth and they politely decline them (and other examples of his cooking) in later stories.

 Early in The African Queen, Mr. Allnut (Humphrey Bogart) is offered a rock cake while at tea.
 Rock cakes are also referred to in an early scene in the 1939 movie, Goodbye Mr. Chips.
 They are mentioned as an alternative to doughnuts in the 1940 British film Night Train to Munich.

 In the Benny Hill song "Ernie (The Fastest Milkman in the West)", Ernie is killed by a rock cake below the heart and a pork pie to the face.

 In the British soap opera EastEnders, rock cakes are stocked in the local cafe.
 Tamwar Masood frequently eats them as an alternative to pastries.

-In the British series 'Allo 'Allo, season 7, episode 10, rock cakes are used to feed the British Airmen that are trapped in the sewers under the village.
+In the British series 'Allo 'Allo!, season 7, episode 10, rock cakes are used to feed the British Airmen that are trapped in the sewers under the village.
 René Artois (Gorden Kaye) and his wife also give rock cakes to the gypsies to get information from them.

 In the P. G. Wodehouse novel Sam the Sudden, (1925), Willoughby Braddock warns Kay Derrick against eating rock cakes baked by Clara Lippet, the cook, as they are her worst effort.
 In Wodehouse's novel Money in the Bank, (1942), character J G Miller tosses unwanted rock cakes into the office across the way; when he goes to that office to apologize, he encounters Anne Benedick and her uncle Lord Uffenham, beginning the plot.